|Last Update: 28 September 2016|

 General Areas of Interest for Supervising Projects

 The project ideas listed here are related to my areas of research, which in a summarised way include the application of search and optimisation methods including artificial intelligence techniques to tackle a range of real-world problems in the broad area of modelling and optimisation.
-Also, some of the these project ideas are related to the modules that I currently teach, G54ORM and G53CWO.
+Also, some of the these project ideas are related to the module that I currently teach, G54LDO.

 I would also supervise projects in other topics of computer science if the project is within my interests and I feel competent to supervise the project.
 Please contact me if you are interested in me supervising your project so that we can have a conversation before agreeing to supervise a project.
 Note that all the projects listed below involve both research and programming nd can also be targeted to a practical application that is in your interests.